- Home

 - Paris

 This region southwest of Paris takes its name from France's longest river, the Loire.
-During the Renaissance, the Loire Valley was a favorite haunt of the kings of France and their courts, who left us numerous castles of admirable architectural elegance.
+During the Renaissance, the Loire Valley was a favorite retreat of the French kings and their court, who left us numerous castles of admirable architectural elegance.

 À Combinar